Classified Employee Personnel Actions

 Promotions – An employee who has permanent status and is hired into a position with a higher pay grade is considered a promotion.

-Reallocations/Reclassifications – A reallocation/reclassification occurs when a position is reviewed by the Position Administration Unit of HR and is assigned a different classification because the duties have changed.
+Reallocations/Reclassifications – A reallocation/reclassification occurs when a position is reviewed by the Compensation and Classification Unit of HR and is assigned a different classification because the duties have changed.

 Demotions - A demotion occurs when an employee is hired to a different position with a lower pay grade.
 A voluntary demotion occurs when the employee requests the demotion to a lower pay grade.
 An involuntary demotion occurs when the Director of HR places the employee in a lower pay grade for disciplinary reasons.